Fudan-iGEM/2023-wiki/docs/src/model.md

 ## Conclusion

 Through the aforementioned model, we have provided **preliminary evidence of the feasibility of biofilm expansion** and analyzed the **impact of bacterial concentration and the binding strength between antigens and nanobodies** on biofilm formation.
 Based on our analysis, we believe that when choosing the binding strength between antigen and nanobody, it is crucial to ensure that $F$ and $K$ values are moderate.
-This means that the rate of *E.coli* division and the formation of connections between cells should be moderate as well.
+This means that the rate of *E. coli* division and the formation of connections between cells should be moderate as well.
 This approach results in finer patterns while maintaining an adequate rate of biofilm formation.

 Simultaneously, when selecting the bacterial concentration, opting for a higher concentration is advisable to ensure a faster rate of biofilm expansion.
 However, to achieve the desired patterns, attention must also be paid to the initial concentration distribution shape.